-This principle suggests people will be nice if you are.
+People will be nice if you’re nice to them.
 Therefore, if you do something first, by giving them something or doing something nice for them, it is more likely to come back to you.
-The key is to go first.
+The key is to go first and go positive.
 And, at least in this case, size doesn’t matter.
 Something as small as a pen has been shown to influence people well beyond its monetary value.

 Reciprocation is the basis of cashing in points, calling in a favor, owing other people one, etc.

 The reason it works so well is that you have two choices, you either act in a socially approved way by giving in to a request or decline and face (perceived or real) shame.
 And we want to say yes because this is a way to avoid confrontation.

 Reciprocation also works on multiple levels.
 We are more likely to trust someone who trusts us.
 We share secrets with people who share secrets with us.